Amchestnut/Amchestnut/README.md

 😄 Pronouns: He/Him/His

-⚡ Fun fact: I have a penchant for chestnuts – both designing them into my projects and eating them!
-Who would have thought that "Amchestnut" would be so literal?
+⚡ Fun fact: (not a fun fact) I like chestnuts :P

 ---